Alweena-Fatima/BasicInterviewQuestion/Javaoops.md

         // class Dog extends Animal {} ❌ Not allowed
 ```
 Finally: used in try-catch-finally. ---> ensures a block of code always exceutes , even if exception occurs.
+        ex: Imagine you are reading data from a file.
+Whether reading succeeds or fails, you need to close the file to avoid resource leaks.
 ```java
         try {
             int a = 10 / 0;  // This will throw exception